w3f/polkadot-wiki/docs/ens.md

 ### Wallet Support

-- no wallets support ENS names for KSM and DOT transfers yet
+There is no wallet support for ENS names for either KSM or DOT at this time.

 ### Relevant links